The top 5 best AR Retail Examples

-Standing in long queues to try on items of clothing in the fitting room can be a huge hassle for customers.
+There are many AR retail examples, standing in long queues to try on items of clothing in the fitting room can be a huge hassle for customers.
 Virtual fitting rooms can help solve this problem.
 This idea has been deployed by retailer H&M, who used AR technology on a display screen in their Germany stores.
 The display would take a full body scan of the customer and create a full 3D, 360 degree virtual model of them.
 The customer could then choose which item of clothing they’d like to try on, and it would overlap on top of their virtual model.
 The body scanner would take exact measurements of customers’ bodies, making the virtual try-on experience a much more accurate representation of what the item would look like, based on the customer’s unique body size and shape.

 Virtual fitting rooms can be a more convenient option for consumers by reducing waiting times in fitting room queues, as well as reducing the number of returns by allowing people to try-before-they-buy.